-- 4.8.
-Active Travel Teynham Parish Council supports the policy to promote active travel. - 4.9.
-People first The current design for the housing area feels car centric.
+- 4.13.
+Active travel Teynham Parish Council supports the policy to promote active travel. - 4.14.
+People first The current design for the housing area is car centric.
 Shift the focus from cars to people.
 Suggestions include: Separate walking/cycling routes away from roads; Make walking/cycle routes more direct between focal points; Creating pedestrian only areas.
 If walking/cycling routes run adjacent to the roads add a planted buffer zone.
-Reduce the number of roads. - 4.10.
-Walking routes Define (and publish) walking routes across the proposed site and the wider local Teynham area.
+Reduce the number of roads. - 4.15.
+Walking routes Define and publish walking routes across the proposed site and the wider Teynham area.
 Make walking/cycling a quicker option by creating shortcuts.
-How do you cross Frognal Lane to access the open spaces; access the doctors (reserved site), shops, play areas, The Green, transport links etc. Detail the access points on/off the site and add protection (eg wooden bollards) to prevent vehicle access to walkways. - 4.11.
-Run/ walk circuit Create a 3km (or 5km) walk/run circuit to promote health and fitness around circumference of the site.
-Consider incorporating this feature in the site perimeter buffer zone. - 4.12.
-Protect walkways Protection required to prevent cars and motorbikes for accessing the pedestrian walkways for example the path between the site leading to Donald Moor Ave, PROW ZR247 (Ash Path), and PROW ZR256 (Frognal Fields).
-Prohibit car movements from Donald Moor Ave to the new development. - 4.13.
-Crossing Access Road How will residents use PROW ZR256 to cross the access way on to the Frognal Fields.
-This will become a busy road.
+How do you cross Frognal Lane to access the open spaces; access the doctors (reserved site), shops, play areas, The Green, transport links, the primary school etc. Add outdoor seating. - 4.16.
+Walking access points Detail the access points on/off the site and add protection (e.g. wooden bollards) to prevent vehicle access to walkways. - 4.17.
+Run/walk circuit Create a 3km (or 5km) run/walk circuit to promote health and fitness around the circumference of the site.
+Consider incorporating this feature in the site perimeter buffer zone.
+Add outdoor seating. - 4.18.
+Protect walkways Protection required to prevent cars and motorbikes from accessing the pedestrian walkways for example the path between the site leading to Donald Moor Ave, PROW ZR247 (Ash Path), and PROW ZR256 (Frognal Fields).
+Prohibit car movements from Donald Moor Ave to the new development. - 4.19.
+Crossing access road How will residents use PROW ZR256 to cross the access way on to the Frognal Fields.
+This will become a busy road. - 4.20.
+Dog walkers There is a large community of dog-walkers in the local area.
+Create features that are dog friendly and promote responsible dog ownership, for example dog waste bins.